CostanzaSiniscalchi/I3LUNG_PDSS/mlef_pipeline/TRAINING_README.md

 - External validation set (UOC) is automatically detected and evaluated if present
 - The script is safe to interrupt - just restart to continue with remaining modalities

-## Support

-For issues or questions:
-1. Check the error message and traceback
-2. Verify all required files exist
-3. Ensure data quality (no completely empty modalities)
-4. Review the code documentation in `train_mlef.py`

 ## Citation

-If using this pipeline, please cite the I3LUNG study and relevant packages:
-- scikit-learn
-- scikit-optimize
-- XGBoost (if used)